jongwonlee00/Stock-Sensei-Stock-Simulator/README.md

 Jose Garcia -joga2910

-Application Name:
+Application Name: Learn2Trade

 Application Description:

-User is able to create an account where they are able to simulate stock trading in order to learn more about it in a risk free envirenment.
-There is also oppurtunity for learning, which has financial incentive, as well as community interaction, personal tracking of favorited stocks, and a live news feed of real stock market related news.
+Learn2Trade is a comprehensive stock trading simulator designed for individuals eager to delve into the world of finance without the fear of financial loss.
+Users can create accounts, engage in risk-free simulated stock trading, and gain valuable insights into the dynamics of the stock market.
+The platform goes beyond mere simulation, offering learning opportunities with "financial" incentives, fostering community interaction, providing personal tracking features for favorite stocks, and delivering a live news feed for real-time market updates.

 Vision Statement:

+For anyone with a curiosity about finance, Learn2Trade is the ideal stock trading simulator.
+By offering a risk-free environment for simulated real-time stock trading, we empower users to learn and enhance their financial education.
+Unlike other stock simulation applications, Learn2Trade not only simulates trading but also cultivates a community of learners, incentivizes financial education, keeps users informed with a live news feed of real stock market events, and allows users to track their own personal favorite trades/stocks.